 The community at Campion Hall consists of Jesuits from the UK and from around the world.
 Some teach in the University while others are studying, mostly for postgraduate degrees.
 Diocesan priests, members of other religious orders, and lay men and women, are also members of the Hall from time to time.
 Georgetown University in Washington DC has a permanent base at Campion Hall.

-The Jesuit community is responsible for the University of Oxford Catholic Chaplaincy.
+The Jesuit community is responsible for the Catholic Chaplaincy to the University of Oxford.